Rules & Conditions

 For reasons of fairness, safety and responsibility for your own actions and of those around you, you are expected to abide by the following rules.
 Please be aware, we will not accept ignorance as an excuse; therefore, failure to comply with the race rules and conditions may lead to penalties or disqualification.

-Runners are able to transfer or on sell their entry prior to the date specified on the Refunds and Cancellation page.
-An administration fee of $30 applies.
+Runners are able to transfer or on-sell their entry prior to the date specified on the Refunds and Cancellation page.
+An administration fee of $30 applies upon application.

 No person may start the event assuming the identity of another or without being properly entered.
 Any such act will result in the respective entry being cancelled and all details removed from the official results.